g0tmk/g0tmk.github.io/content/posts/zfs-server-setup.md

     sudo showmount -e localhost
     ```

+## Connect to the share from a client PC

-1. To test mounting the share on another machine, run the following command on the client machine
+1. To test mounting the share on another machine, run the following command on a client

     ```bash
     # install nfs client